yaomeng1/PersonalizedStrategyUpdates/README.md

 Code for the paper "Personalised strategy updates facilitate the emergence of cooperation in heterogeneous populations".

-The code includes the function:
+The codes include the function:

 - `OptUpRat` to optimize the update rate for each individual given the adjacent matrix of any network;
 - `getBCratioRateUniIni` to calculate the theoretical critical ratio C* shown in Eq.
 (1) in the main text, where the evolutionary game process starts from a single cooperator placed uniformly at random on the network;